fpereiro/gotoB/tutorial/tutorial.md

 Since HTML is not a programming language, it doesn't give us the ability to write logic of any sort.
 For this reason, all of these steps will take place in JS.

-We will define a function `incrementCounter` that will contain this logic.
+We will define a function `increaseCounter` that will contain this logic.
 For now, it will be an empty function:

 ```javascript
 var increaseCounter = function () {